 Language is the sweet thread that unites, and it is natural for us to look for someone who speaks the same tongue as us.
 But we need to broaden our vision of life and make an honest attempt to accept and incorporate into our world those who converse in a medium different from ours.

-A very recent story from the small town of Newton, Massachusetts tugged at the heartstrings.
+Earlier this year, a story from the small town of Newton, Massachusetts tugged at the heartstrings.
 Samantha Savitz was born deaf, but as she grew up she developed a very warm personality and was always eager to chat with the neighbors whenever her parents took her out.
 Not being able to interact with the two-year-old because they did not know sign language, the residents of the town took a step which spoke volumes about their kind and humane values.
 The entire community started learning sign language so that they could communicate with the lovable toddler.

 We pass the test of humanity when we look beyond differences and open-heartedly embrace people who are not the same as us, as our own.
 Nothing else but the fine chords of empathy and respect binds human beings in a tight knot and takes mankind in the path of progress.